 More About Careers in a Time of Crisis

 In partnership with the Red House and the Baker Trust for Transformational Learning, the Cawley Career Education Center will hold virtual panels every Tuesday, beginning on June 1st, for the duration of the summer session.
-The purpose of these discussions is to examine our current moment in the context of recession and the gig economy, and to provide useful insights to undergraduates about ways to navigate this job market across a variety of different occupations.
+The purpose of these discussions is to examine our current moment in the context of the recession and the gig economy and to provide useful insights to undergraduates about ways to navigate this job market across a variety of different occupations.

 Susan Campbell, director of the Cawley Career Education Center, says that the Careers in a Time of Crisis experience will give students the chance to hear directly from the alumni community about the challenges and opportunities in our current season.